On Grid Codes: Abstract

 \section{Abstract}

-Versions of the Hamming and Gilbert-Varshamov bounds for codes in $\prod_{i=1}^{n}[0,m_{i}-1]$ with respect to the Manhattan distance are presented.
-Given an abelian group $G$ isomorphic to $C_{m_{1}}\times \cdots \times C_{m_{n}}$, the Hamming, Manhattan and Lee distances are defined in $G$; a formula for the minimum Hamming distance of codes that are cyclic subgroups of $G$ is provided, and some lower bounds for the minimum Manhattan distance of these codes are determined in terms of their minimum Hamming and Lee distances.
-Examples illustrating the main results and an application of these are provided.
+Generating functions for the size of a $r$-sphere, with respect to the Manhattan distance in an $n$-dimensional grid, are used to provide explicit formulas for the minimum and maximum size of an $r$-ball centered at a point of the grid.
+This allows us to offer versions of the Hamming and Gilbert-Varshamov bounds for codes in these grids.
+Relations between the Hamming, Manhattan, and Lee distances defined in an abelian group $G$ are studied.
+A formula for the minimum Hamming distance of codes that are cyclic subgroups of $G$ is presented.
+Furthermore, several lower bounds for the minimum Manhattan distance of these codes based on their minimum Hamming and Lee distances are established.
+Examples illustrating the main results are presented, including several SageMath implementations.